The many faces of omega-logic: Formalized -logic

 We may omit the parameter $\rho$ when $\rho=\omega$, as well as the parameter $T$ when $T$ is just the Tait calculus.
-This form of reflection gives an alternative axiomatization for bar induction, as shown by Arai \cite{Arai1998}.
+This form of reflection gives an alternative axiomatization for transfinite induction, as shown by Arai \cite{Arai1998}.

-\begin{theorem} $\rca + \PRFN\tre {}{{{\bm \Pi}^1_\omega}} \equiv \rca +{{\bm \Pi}^1_\omega}\text{-}{\tt BI}.$ \end{theorem}
+\begin{theorem} $\rca + \PRFN\tre {}{{{\bm \Pi}^1_\omega}} \equiv {{\bm \Pi}^1_\omega}\text{-}\piti.$ \end{theorem}

 Note the analogy with Kreisel and L\'evy's result; just as reflection is equivalent to induction, $\omega$-reflection is equivalent to transfinite induction.
-As we will see, different formulations of $\omega$-logic can also give rise to certain forms of comprehension.
+As we will see, different formulations of $\omega$-logic also give rise to certain forms of comprehension.